LangGraph

 Strengths

-• +Integrates with LangSmith for deep debugging visibility, tracing execution paths, and capturing state transitions.
+• +Integrates with LangSmith for deep visibility, tracing, debugging, and production deployment of agent systems.

-• +Agnostic to tool sources, allowing integration from MCP servers, LangChain, or Hugging Face Spaces.
+• +Is tool-agnostic, allowing integration with tools from MCP servers, LangChain, or other Hugging Face Spaces.

 Weaknesses